 The number of replicas that support automatic failover has been increased from two to three.

-SQL Server Management Studio installation requires installing .NET 4.6 as a pre-requisite. .NET 4.6 will be automatically installed by setup when SQL Server Management Studio is selected as an installation choice.
+- SQL Server Management Studio installation requires installing .NET 4.6 as a pre-requisite. .NET 4.6 will be automatically installed by setup when SQL Server Management Studio is installed.

 - A new query result grid option supports keeping Carriage Return/Line Feed (newline characters) when copying or saving text from the results grid.
 Set this from the Tools/Options menu.